nu1lspaxe/kv-store/README.md

 ## Phase
 - [x] Store key-value pairs in memory and persist them to a json file on disk.
+- [ ] Utilize RocksDB as the underlying storage engine for the key-value store.
-- [ ] Import Raftconsensus algorithm and use it to ensure that the key-value store is consistent across all nodes.
+- [ ] Import Raft consensus algorithm and use it to ensure that the key-value store is consistent across all nodes.
 - [ ] Watch mechanism (like etcd) to detect changes in the key-value store and notify other nodes.
-- [ ] Utilize RocksDB as the underlying storage engine for the key-value store.